What Does it Take to Be a Wood Model Maker?

 - Last Model Maker

 - Wood Window and Door Craftsman

-In the United States, there were 1,900 jobs for Wood Model Maker in 2016.
+In 2016, there was an estimated number of 1,900 jobs in the United States for Wood Model Maker.
 There is little to no growth in job opportunities for Wood Model Maker.
 The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Wood Model Maker are Idaho, Maine, and North Carolina.
 Watch out if you plan on working in Washington, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.

 Salary for a Wood Model Maker

 The salary for Wood Model Makers ranges between about $31,850 and $78,010 a year.

 Wood Model Makers who work in Georgia, New York, or Wisconsin, make the highest salaries.